monarchwadia/slashterisk/_posts/2019/2019-06-11-the-shockingly-fun-diagram-tool-that-will-change-your-life-as-a-programmer-plantuml.markdown

 PlantUML helped me discover that the only thing wrong with diagrams is how bad most diagram tools are.

 PlantUML is useful for students, junior developers, senior developers, team leads, dev managers, solutions architects, enterprise architects, technical project managers and CTOs.

 In short, if you can code, you should absolutely do yourself a favour and spend a few hours learning PlantUML.

 ## Why you should trust me

 Source: I've been using PlantUML for 5 years and I absolutely love it.
 PlantUML saved my developer-soul as a consultant working with corporations.
-My clients often(and for good reason) need ideas rendered in a shareable, visual format that can be put up on slides and passed around in PDFs.
+My corporate clients often (and for good reason) need ideas rendered in a shareable, visual format that can be put up on slides and passed around in PDFs.
+PlantUML lets me deliver value while staying true to my technical roots.

 [9fd06373]: https://real-world-plantuml.com "Real World PlantUML"